SakiiCode/lv_bevy_ecs/README.md

 }
 ```

-4. Last thing is to calculate frametime and call LVGL functions it in every loop cycle:
+4. Last thing is to calculate frametime and call these LVGL functions in every loop cycle:

 ```rust,ignore
 let mut prev_time = Instant::now();